Majorana zero modes in gate-defined germanium hole nanowires: Topological phase diagrams

 Next, we analyze how the maximal topological gap in a given wire geometry depends on the external electric field $\mathcal{E}_z$ and the strain energy $E_s$, both of which have been kept fixed so far.
 In Fig.~\ref{fig:field_and_strain_dependence_square}(a), we show the maximal topological gap as a function of $\mathcal{E}_z$ for different channel widths $L_y$ in the case of hard-wall confinement along the $y$ direction.
 We find a non-monotonic dependence that can be explained by the behavior of the effective parameters: On the one hand, the effective $g$ factor generally decreases with increasing electric field, see Fig.~\ref{fig:field_and_strain_dependence_square}(b).
 This finding is consistent with earlier studies of Ge hole nanowires in the context of spin qubits~\cite{Adelsberger2021,Adelsberger2022,Bosco2021}.
 On the other hand, the spin-orbit energy grows with the applied electric field throughout the entire range of fields considered here, see Fig.~\ref{fig:field_and_strain_dependence_square}(c).
 As such, there is a trade-off between a large spin-orbit energy and a large effective $g$ factor, leading, within our model, to a maximal topological gap at a moderate field $\mathcal{E}_z\approx 0.5$~V$\mu$m$^{-1}$.
-The electric field does not significantly influence the induced superconducting gap, see Fig.~\ref{fig:field_and_strain_dependence_square}(d).
+In Fig.~\ref{fig:field_and_strain_dependence_square}(d), we show the maximal topological gap as a function of the strain energy $E_s$.
+We find that the overall maximum is achieved at moderate strain energies for narrow channels, while the maximum moves to smaller strain energies as the width of the channel increases.
+This is consistent with the behavior of the effective $g$ factor, see Fig.~\ref{fig:field_and_strain_dependence_square}(e), which shows the same qualitative strain dependence as the maximal topological gap.
+The spin-orbit energy generally decreases with increasing strain energy, see Fig.~\ref{fig:field_and_strain_dependence_square}(f).
+Finally, we note that, within our simple model, the effective superconducting gap that is opened in the lowest subband of the Ge hole channel is independent of both strain and electric field.
+However, if the superconducting proximity effect is treated in a more elaborate way that explicitly takes into account the tunneling between the Ge and the superconductor, a field dependence of the tunneling amplitudes and therefore of the effective proximity-induced superconducting gap can be expected since the electric field is responsible for pushing the wave function towards the Ge/superconductor interface~\cite{Adelsberger2023}.